jeremychang9/Dynamic-Plug-and-Play-Rational-Speech-Act-Framework/README.md

 The generated responses are located in the "output" file.

+Check out their work!
 The codes are highly inspired by:
 * https://github.com/thu-coai/Emotional-Support-Conversation/tree/main/codes_zcj
 * https://github.com/skywalker023/focused-empathy